Week 3 Start 'Em, Sit 'Em: Matchups to Exploit and Avoid on Sunday's Schedule

 On the other side of this NFC South matchup, a timeshare will not leave enough opportunities for anyone to prosper.

-According to Pro Football Reference, Mark Ingram has played in 48.8 percent (62-of-127) of New Orleans's offensive snaps.
+According to Pro Football Reference, Mark Ingram has played in 48.8 percent (62-of-127) of New Orleans' offensive snaps.
 Although Adrian Peterson has appeared in just 24 plays, he has matched Ingram's 14 carries.

 Alvin Kamara, meanwhile, is impeding on the starter's PPR appeal by leading the backfield with 13 targets.